CSYE-6225-Adwait/Cloud-Native-Application/README.md

     packer validate gcp.pkr.hcl

 #### Assignment 5
-1. Updated Shell script to remove installation of mySQL server in local for instance
+1. Updated Shell script to remove installation of mySQL server in local for instance.
-2. Instance will get use mySQL cloud instance for webapp
+2. Instance will get use mySQL cloud instance for webapp.